mate-academy/py-mutable-immutable/README.md

 # Mutable and Immutable

-There are seven variables of different data types in the main module.
+There are 8 variables of different data types in the main module.

 Your task is to create dictionary `sorted_variables` with two keys:
 `"mutable"` and `"immutable"`.